 Civilizations from all around the world, except for Australia, developed and used archery, with the oldest extant bow being from Europe from around 8,000 years ago.
 The oldest known composite bow (made from a number of materials, not just a piece of one wood) was made by the Ancient Egyptians about 5,000 years ago, and records show that the Chinese were holding archery competitions during the Zhou Dynasty.
 (1027 – 256 BCE) Archery was much needed tool for many cultures and its invention has been compared to the use of fire and the invention of the wheel.
 Bows and arrows dramatically improved man’s ability to successfully hunt many animals and birds, thereby increasing the available food supply.
 They also are efficient for both attacking and defending oneself, so military use no doubt quickly followed their invention.
 Bows and arrows do vary from culture to culture and improvements in equipment and techniques have changed over time.

 Archery has been used and enjoyed by Koreans for centuries.
-No one quite knows when archery was first practised on the Korean peninsula, but some have posited that it was probably around 5,000 BCE.
+No one quite knows when archery was first practised on the Korean peninsula, but it has been posited that it was probably around 5,000 BCE.
+(Some Koreans give 500 BCE as first definitive proof of archery in Korea, but I have been unable to ascertain why.)
 The first written work that mentions archery in Korea is from the first century BCE.

 Korean traditional bows fall into the Recurve category of bows, meaning that the whole bow curves away from the archer forming a C or even an O shape when unstrung.
 The advantages include being maneuverable, easy to carry, and being faster than other bows with the same draw weight (how hard it is to pull back) and length (how far back you have to pull the bowstring.)
 They are sometimes called reflex bows because of their extreme curve back upon themselves.
 Bows in this family are often called horse bows or hunting bows.
 Korean traditional archers used thumb rings to protect themselves from injury when loosing the arrow, and they shoot from the right side of the bow.